JustWhit3/higgs-decay-classification/Explanations/What_my_program_does.md

 Has been used the class `HistGradientBoostingClassifier` from the library `sklearn`.
 This BDT model has been used to train the whole data set.
 It runs very fast and accurate in respect to the DNN one.

 ## Neural Network Structure
 Have been used 3 DNNs, one for each subset according to the number of jets.
 Has been used the library `keras`.
+They are structured as follows:

-• Have been used 5 and 6 hidden layers.
+• Using of 5 and 6 hidden layers.

 • Relu and elu activation functions.